 - He links to an actual example of his recent work on the KISSmetrics blog.

 - Offer value: This is where his email stands out from the other cold emails this target will ever receive.
 Bryan offers incredible value by showing what the final product might look like.
-Sure, it took an extra couple of hours, but by doing this, he ensures that he’ll at least get noticed.
+Sure, it took an extra couple of hours, but by doing this, he ensures he’ll at least get noticed.

 - He closes with a question to spark a conversation, rather than jumping right into a big “ask.”
 This increases his chances of getting a response.